Shrinkage Methods for Treatment Choice: Main results

 \subsection{Comparison with the CES and pooling rules when $\kappa$ is misspecified}

-In the previous section, we assume that parameter space $\Theta (\kappa)$ is known.
+In the previous section, we assume that the space of CATEs $\Theta (\kappa)$ is known.
 However, in practice, it may be challenging to select a reasonable $\kappa$.
-In this section, we consider the case in which the researcher's choice of the parameter space $\Theta (\kappa')$ is different from the true parameter space $\Theta (\kappa)$, that is, $\kappa$ is misspecified.
+In this section, we consider the case in which the researcher's choice of the space of CATEs $\Theta (\kappa')$ is different from the true space of CATEs $\Theta (\kappa)$, that is, $\kappa$ is misspecified.

 First, we compare the maximum regret of the proposed shrinkage rule with that of the CES rule when $\kappa$ is misspecified.